CozeaRaluca/learning-resources/README.md

 5. [ByteByteGo](https://blog.bytebytego.com) - System Design

 ## Youtube
-For first 3 are for when my chores or fitness training allow me to listen something in parallel, so I check them regularly.
+The first 3 are for when my chores or fitness training allow me to listen something in parallel, so I check them regularly.
 I'm checking the rest of them when needing some more specific content.

 1. [Fireship](https://www.youtube.com/@Fireship) - General Software Engineering; Great summarised news on the Software industry
 2. [Beyond Fireship](https://www.youtube.com/@beyondfireship) - General Software Engineering; More detailed than Fireship